tayjlim/API-Project/README.md

 * CRUD for Reviews
 * Crud for Bookings
 * and More!

+## Getting started:
+* Copy the ".env-copy" file and enter a db file
+* cd into /backend
+* npm install
+* npm start to run the backend
+* cd into /frontend
+* npm install
+* npm start to run the frontend

 ## Frontend Supports:
 * Authentication
 * Crud for Spots